mhelmi/LocalWeather/README.md

 ## Architecture

-Clean architecture based on MVVM (Model-View-ViewModel) with RxJava and StateFlow
+Clean architecture based on MVVM (Model-View-ViewModel) with Coroutines , Flow, and StateFlow

 The following diagram shows all the layers and how each layer interacts with each other.
 This architecture uses a layered software architecture.